Could A Government Experiment Hint At A Missing Link Between Physics & The Paranormal?

 In this case the reason for the paranormal interest in this physics story is mostly fuelled by the headline above, which was used by Vice.
 It mentioned the "unknown" and how it could be influencing not just the universe but reality.
 Compare this to the headline used by Universe Today, 'Fermilab’s Muon g-2 Experiment Finally Gives Particle Physicists a Hint of What Lies Beyond the Standard Model', and straight away the science story sounds less metaphysical.

 So, what exactly did this experiment conducted at the US Department of Energy’s Fermi National Accelerator Laboratory (Fermilab) prove?
-Well, put simply it looked at some tiny subatomic particles called muons, which are similar to the more familiar electron but has a much larger mass.
+Well, put simply it looked at some tiny subatomic particles called muons, which are similar to the more familiar electron but have a much larger mass.
 It found these particles didn't behave as expected based on our current understanding of the universe.

 Thanks to the Standard Model of particle physics, we know how muons should behave.
 The Standard Model describes how the fundamental forces in the universe work.
 It's allowed us to understand everything from how subatomic particles are held within an atom, through to predicting the existence of black holes decades before we found one.